victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-list-screenlets-advanced.markdown

 [`UITableViewDataSource` protocol](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewDataSource_Protocol/)
 methods available to you in your `*ListView_mytheme` class, so you can override any of them if you need to (check first to make sure they're not already overridden).
-For example, Bookmark List Screenlet implement's the following method to use a different cell height for one row:
+For example, Bookmark List Screenlet's `BookmarkListView_default-custom` class implements the following method to use a different cell height for one row:

     public func tableView(tableView: UITableView, heightForRowAtIndexPath indexPath: NSIndexPath) -> CGFloat {
         return 80